Driven2Develop/COMP6751-Natural-Language-Processing/README.md

 ## Features
 * sentiment analysis of sentences and paragraphs using feature grammar or Afinn sentiment dictionary.
 * parsing of sentences and paragraphs using a **Feature Grammar** or **Context Free Grammar**.
 * Displays information in CoNLL format.

+To execute run the _pipeline.py_ file and follow the console prompts.